rancher/elemental-docs/versioned_docs/version-1.2/quickstart-cli.md

 </TabItem>
 <TabItem value="manual_iso" label="Preparing the seed image (x86_64) manually">

-If you've created a [customized ISO](customizing#create-a-custom-bootable-installation-media), you can use the [`elemental-iso-add-registration`](https://github.com/rancher/elemental/blob/main/.github/elemental-iso-add-registration) script to add the registration config file
+If you created a [customized ISO](customizing#create-a-custom-bootable-installation-media), you can use the [`elemental-iso-add-registration`](https://github.com/rancher/elemental/blob/main/.github/elemental-iso-add-registration) script to add the registration config file